viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 {{% /tab %}}
 {{< /tabs >}}

-Next, you need to initialize your fake robotic arm.
+Next, initialize your fake robotic arm.
 In the main function, paste the following.
-Make sure that the name of your fake arm matches the arm name you configured.
+Make sure that the name of your fake arm matches the arm name you configured earlier.

 {{< tabs >}}
 {{% tab name="Python" %}}